aws-samples/genai-machine-translation-traffic-light/README.md

 # Translation Quality Assessment Using LLMs

 This repository contains a code sample to deploy an application that can perform quality assessment of translated sentences from some common language pairs.
-The application takes a source sentence and it's translated counterpart and uses a Large Language Model to perform some quality assessment and provide a RED, AMBER or GREEN rating.
+The application takes a source sentence and its translated counterpart and uses a Large Language Model to perform some quality assessment and provide a RED, AMBER or GREEN rating.
 The application will also render the LLM's reasoning as well as a list of errors it identifies.

 The intended use of this application is to assess the quality of machine translated models for common language pairs where a GREEN rating needs no human intervention.
 An AMBER rating requires some corrections but the intent of the sentence is maintained in the translation.
 A RED rating identifies poor quality translations that are not usable or change the meaning of the source sentence.